dmoini/lmu-projects/README.md

 # Projects

-List of projects and class assignments from my courses at Loyola Marymount University.
+List of projects and courses completed during my time at Loyola Marymount University.
+If you cannot access the repository for any of the listed projects or courses, that is because it has been changed to a private repository.
+If you would like access to said repository, please contact me.

 ## Courses